eclipse-edc/Connector/samples/04.0-file-transfer/README.md

 We also need to adjust the provider's `config.properties`.
 The property `edc.samples.04.asset.path` should point to an existing file in our local environment, as this is the file that will be transferred.
-We also configure a separate API context for the data management API, like we learned in previous chapter.
+We also configure a separate API context for the management API, like we learned in previous chapter.
 Then we add the property `ids.webhook.address`, which should point to our provider connector's IDS address.
 This is used as the callback address during the contract negotiation.
 Since the IDS API is running on a different port (default is `8282`), we set the webhook address to `http://localhost:8282` accordingly.